joreilly/joreilly/README.md

 ## Some more background
 - Extensive experience working as a hands-on software engineer on mobile, desktop, server and embedded applicaitons.
-- Developing for Android since 2010 (using Kotlin for last 7 years).
+- Developing for Android since 2010 (using Kotlin since 2017).
 - Keenly interested in Kotlin Multiplatform and, in particular, when combined with use of Declarative UI frameworks like Compose and SwiftUI!
-Have given a number of talks and written various articles on the topic over the last 5 years ([johnoreilly.dev](http://johnoreilly.dev)).
+Have given talks and written various articles on the topic over the last 5 years ([johnoreilly.dev](http://johnoreilly.dev)).
 Have also created a number of related samples/templates.
 Two of these, PeopleInSpace and Confetti, are included in the official Kotlin KMP docs and, along with a number of the others, in the Google Dev Library.
 Several of the samples are also referenced in the docs of the libraries that they showcase.
 - Gets things done!